davenkin/andy-springboot-sample/ADRs/003_use_ddd.md

 }
 ```

-- In DDD, we have both ApplicationService and DomainService and they serves differently purposes.
+- In DDD, we have both ApplicationService and DomainService and they serve differently purposes.
 When you are creating
   a service class, you should know which kind of services you are creating.
 - When retrieving and persisting Aggregate Roots, use **Repository**.
 Compared with Data Access Object(DAO),
   Repositories
-  have a restriction that only Aggregate Root can have its Repository, other classes in the domain model should not have
+  have a restriction that only Aggregate Roots can have its Repository, other classes in the domain model should not have
   Repository.
 Also, Repository handles the whole Aggregate Root, but not partially.

 Example